 Substantive knowledge is generally not a condition of employment for entry-level lawyers.
 Employers typically don’t expect current law school students and recent graduates to have much substantive or working knowledge of practice areas, especially those entry-level lawyers who have had little or no work experience.
 Your first challenge isn’t to sound more qualified; it’s to become more qualified!

-Florida State University College of Law
+University of Akron School of Law

-West Virginia University College of Law
+University of Oregon School of Law

-Jessica Gilgor, Creighton University School of Law
+Widener University School of Law Delaware

-Washington University School of Law (St. Louis)
+Washington University School of Law (St Louis)